Sepulveda Transit Corridor: Current traffic situation

-The proposed transit line will traverse the Sepulveda Pass largely parallel to the existing I-405 freeway, which connects US 101 to its North in the San Fernando Valley with I-10 to its South in the L.A.
+The proposed transit line will traverse the Sepulveda Pass largely parallel to the existing I-405 freeway, which connects US 101 to its north in the San Fernando Valley with I-10 to its south in the L.A.
 Westside.
 I-405 is the busiest highway corridor in the United States, serving 379,000 vehicles per day.
 A five-year construction project to widen the I-405 at the cost of $1.6 billion was completed in 2014, but its impact on reducing congestion remains disputed.

-Currently, what is essentially phase 1 of the project is being serviced by LA Metro with bus Route 761, which uses Sepulveda Boulevard to traverse the Sepulveda Pass.
-Its southern terminus is Expo/Sepulveda station on the E Line, and connects to the G Line at its Van Nuys station and Amtrak and Metrolink at their Van Nuys station, before terminating at Sylmar/San Fernando station.
+Currently, what is essentially Phase 1 of the project is being serviced by LA Metro with Metro Rapid Line 761, which uses Sepulveda Boulevard to traverse the Sepulveda Pass.
+Its southern terminus is Expo/Sepulveda station on the E Line.
+It connects to the G Line at its Van Nuys station and Amtrak and Metrolink at their Van Nuys station, before terminating at the Sylmar/San Fernando station.
 It takes about an hour to connect the E and G Lines.
-Route 233 serves Sepulveda Pass at night.
+Route 233 serves the Sepulveda Pass at night.

-What is currently designated as phase 2 of the project is served by Culver CityBus lines 6 and Rapid 6 via Sepulveda Boulevard, with the latter only operating weekdays.
+What is currently designated as Phase 2 of the project is served by Culver CityBus lines 6 and Rapid 6 via Sepulveda Boulevard, with the latter only operating weekdays.
 The lines' northern terminus is the UCLA Gateway Plaza (Westwood/Strathmore).
 Both lines 6 and Rapid 6 meet the aforementioned Metro 761 in Westwood Village at the Westwood Blvd/Weyburn Ave intersection and at the 761's southern terminus, the Metro E Line's Expo/Sepulveda station.
 The southern terminus is the Aviation/Imperial C Line station.
 As such, the lines indirectly serve LAX, requiring a transfer to a free shuttle bus that serves the station and LAX terminals.
-They were rerouted to the LAX/Metro Transit Center once it opened in 2025; the station features bus bays and direct connections to the LAX terminals by way of the LAX Automated People Mover.
+They were rerouted to the LAX/Metro Transit Center once it opened in 2025; the station features bus bays and direct connections to the LAX terminals by way of SkyLink.
 Rapid 6 is unique in that it has traffic intersection signal priority in the City of Los Angeles, whereas most agencies do not have signal priority outside of their base city.
 Line 6 completes its run as scheduled in 1 hour 4 minutes with average traffic while the Rapid 6 completes its run with 15 minute headways in 54 minutes as scheduled with average traffic.

 Total transit time from the Aviation/Imperial C Line station to the Van Nuys G Line station with the current bus service is about 2 hours plus transfer time.
-The completion of both phases of this project is estimated to reduce total transit time through the whole line to about 45 minutes.
+The completion of both phases of this project is estimated to reduce total transit time to about 45 minutes.